jclark/rpi-cm4-ptp-guide/ptp-windows.md

 1. [Configure](https://github.com/microsoft/W32Time/blob/master/Precision%20Time%20Protocol/Windows%20Configuration%20Helpers/PTPFirewall.txt) the firewall to open the necessary ports

 2. Add some [registry keys](https://github.com/microsoft/W32Time/blob/master/Precision%20Time%20Protocol/Windows%20Configuration%20Helpers/PTPClientConfig.txt).
-Also you to enable MulticastTx `/t REG_DWORD /v MulticastTxEnabled /d 1`.
+Also enable MulticastTx `reg add HKLM\SYSTEM\CurrentControlSet\Services\W32Time\TimeProviders\PtpClient /t REG_DWORD /v MulticastTxEnabled /d 1`.

 3. On Windows 11, you can now use `w32time /ptp_monitor /duration:10` to check that you are receiving PTP packets correctly.
 If this doesn't work, then PTP won't work.
 Unfortunately, there seems to be a bug that stops PTP working with some drivers.
 (It works on one of my network adapters but not the others).
 Other people have had a similar [issue](https://github.com/microsoft/SDN/issues/438).
 I haven't found a workaround other than to use another adapter.

 4. Now restart the time service.
 Using `stop-service w32time` and then `start-service w32time`.

 5. Now use `w32time /query /status /verbose` to see if everything's working.
-Also use Event Viewer to look at  `Applications and Services > Microsoft > Windows > Time-Service-PTP-Provider > PTP-Operational`.
+You can also use Event Viewer to look at  `Applications and Services > Microsoft > Windows > Time-Service-PTP-Provider > PTP-Operational`.

+Also set the Windows Time service Startup Type to Automatic.

 I have not found many Windows drivers with support for hardware timestamps.
 The Intel E1R driver used for I210, I211, and I350 has [support](https://www.intel.com/content/www/us/en/support/articles/000033862/ethernet-products.html).